Stage 4: Transition to Scale

 -An average return on investment of over 10 times the operational cost

-Agriculture, Water Sanitation and Hygiene (WASH), Research and 3 MoreSEE ALL
+Agriculture, Water Sanitation and Hygiene (WASH), Human Centered Design and 1 MoreSEE ALL

-Agriculture, Water Sanitation and Hygiene (WASH), Research, Engineering, Human Centered Design and ResilienceSEE LESS
+Agriculture, Water Sanitation and Hygiene (WASH), Human Centered Design and ResilienceSEE LESS

 The Agriworks Mobile Irrigation System (AMIS) is a mobile, modular system for 1 - 6 acres.
 Because it is mobile, it can be shared by more than one farmer, and because it is modular, farmers can upgrade in a piecemeal way as they earn from the technology.
 Our design is extremely easy to learn & use, and requires minimal technical knowledge from the farmer.
 This gives it a low cost of sale, and makes it profitable for farmers in the first season after purchase.